SoftwareMaintenanceEvolution/tutorial-1-syhmie/README.md

 ## 🧠 About Me

 I'm a motivated and detail-oriented Computer Science (Software Engineering) student who enjoys creating impactful software solutions.
-Currently, I'm seeking an **internship opportunity (24 weeks)** starting **July–August 2024**, where I can apply my technical skills, learn from real-world challenges, and contribute to meaningful projects.

 ---